-TOLL PATROL: Expanded toll relief program begins Nov.
+Toll Patrol: Expanded toll relief program begins Nov.
 1

 “We want people to take advantage and we want them to start saving on every trip that they take,” said Carley Brierre, Elizabeth River Crossings communications manager.

-“We’ve taken the two biggest things that greatly narrow the number of people for this program in prior years and we expanded those to welcome more participant,” Brierre said.
+“We’ve taken the two biggest things that greatly narrow the number of people for this program in prior years and we expanded those to welcome more participants,” Brierre said.

 Brierre tells 10 On Your Side that eligible drivers can receive a 50% discount on up to 10 trips per week, saving them up to $650 per year.